Siva-2004/M25MAC011_prob4_NLU/README.md

 ## Conclusion
 This project demonstrates that traditional machine learning techniques can effectively classify text documents when combined with appropriate feature representations.
 Among the evaluated models, SVM with TF-IDF features performed best.
 Future work may explore deep learning models and contextual embeddings for improved performance.

+---

+## How to Run
+Just open the jupyter notebook and run all the cells section wise.
+You can use doc1.txt and doc2.txt or enter your own text during the inference to see how model works on real data.